allenJynRoyston/Vue-Vuex-ES6-TS-Webpack-Phaser-Threejs-Boilerplate/README.md

  this.store.commit('setName', 'Allen')
 ```

-And watching fot changes is equally as easy.
+And watching for changes is equally as easy.
 Just place this in your mounted() state:
 ```
   data () {
     return {